-My oldest daughter waited a bit longer than most but at 17 she got her license and it was time for her to really get behind the wheel….by herself…..
+My oldest daughter waited a bit longer than most.
+At 17 she got her license and it was time for her to really get behind the wheel….by herself…..

-She is a very conservative person in general so that I don’t really worry about but the thoughts of “what if……” enter your mind around this time.
+She is a very conservative person in general.
+I don’t really worry about but the thoughts of “what if……” enter your mind around this time.

 Let’s just admit it…parenting is hard.
 Especially when you need to let go a little bit.
 We will start with how we can prepare ourselves and our teen when they start to drive.